 2. Deadlift

-front of the body often get a lot of our attention because: “This exercise targets the entire posterior chain, teaches you to push off the ground effectively, which is important for running, and can be loaded and scaled as appropriate for your lifting level,” Rothberg says.
+Why it works: “This exercise targets the entire posterior chain, teaches you to push off the ground effectively, which is important for running, and can be loaded and scaled as appropriate for your lifting level,” Rothberg says.

 2. Hinge at hips by sending butt straight back, keeping back flat and core engaged.
 Keep weight close to body, reaching toward feet.